 This course introduces the medical assisting profession.
 It focuses on basic medical office functions and emphasizes administrative responsibilities including bookkeeping, accounting, patient scheduling, referrals, medical record keeping, and communication skills.
-A medical terminology overview by emphasizes prefixes, suffixes, and root words stressing spelling and 2021-2022 Catalog 180 www.mchs.edu pronunciation.
+A medical terminology overview by emphasizes prefixes, suffixes, and root words stressing spelling and pronunciation.
 Students will explore and demonstrate computer literacy with computer application of Microsoft Word, Excel, PowerPoint and Outlook.
 Library resources, APA format, and plagiarism will be applied as students produce work products utilizing critical thinking.
 Learning styles, time and stress management as well as test taking strategies are introduced.
 Mode of delivery: face-to-face.
 4 lecture hours.
 Fall semester.